pertsevpy/espruna-wd/README.md

 I used the [xoseperez](https://github.com/xoseperez) design to make the board using the Watch Dog hardware.

 Changes:
-- Added hardware Watch Dog STWD100.
+- Added hardware Watch Dog STMicroelectronics STWD100.
 It is possible to use pin-to-pin analogs.
 Pin Enable has 2 pull-up options.
 Disconnection by a jumper.
 - 3mm mounting holes (Little space, but dimensions are preserved).
 - Slightly changed the layout of the board, redrawn all the tracks of the PCB.
 - More GPIOs brought out.